SunbirdAI/parallel-text-EDA/monolingualid.md

 ## Runyakole
 * Lughayangu Website (https://lughayangu.com/post/common-runyankole-phrases-and-their-meaning)

-* NB
+## Tools
-  It is worth noting all these languages have Bible translations so it might be a route woth exploring.
+* For the web sources web scraping can be employed as well as tools such as Listly although it needs significant data preparation.

-* Tools
+## Additional Notes
-  For the web sources web scraping can be employed as well as tools such as Listly although it needs significant data preparation.
+* It is worth noting all these languages have Bible translations so it might be a route woth exploring.